 (CNN) — If you're planning to travel to New Zealand, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

-New Zealand has become the poster child for how to deal with Covid-19.
+New Zealand has been a poster child for how to deal with Covid-19.
 Its early lockdown and strict border measures mean it has suppressed the virus to an astonishing degree.
 All this came at a price, however.
 Its zero-Covid strategy made it one of the world's most closed-off nations, but this started to change as the country moved to a new policy focused on vaccination efforts and living with the virus.